Dobot-Arm/TCP-IP-CR-LabVIEW/README.md

 ## DEMO description document

-This demo is a set of script commands that use LabView software to control the motion of CR robots written using LabView function.
+This demo is a set of script commands that use LabView software to control the motion of mg400 robots written using LabView function.

 ## DEMO system requirements

-Labbiew 2019 and above
+Labbiew 2017 and above

 ## Project file description